 Tire tread design varies quite a bit in appearance, but most passenger vehicle tires are designed to channel water away from the contact patch to achieve the most grip.

-Slick tires have no tread, so they are very good at gripping dry paved surfaces, but have no way of channeling water away or clinging to loose surfaces, so they are a very purpose-built tire design.
-Slick tires are not street legal in many countries, due to how unsafe they are in wet road situations.
+Slick tires have no tread, so they are very good at gripping dry paved surfaces, but have no way of channeling water away or clinging to loose surfaces, so they are a very purpose-built tire design for dry, paved surfaces.
+Slick tires are not street legal in most countries, due to how unsafe they are in wet road situations.

 Off-Road Tire Tread